Expanding the Science and Practice of Gratitude

 3. Digital Gratitude Journal.
 In the fall of 2012, we launched Thnx4.org, an online journal that allows users to record and share the things for which they’re grateful.
 This unprecedented, web-based effort to track and promote the practice of gratitude worldwide also serves as an invaluable source of scientific data on gratitude: Users of Thnx4 can see how practicing gratitude affects their health and happiness, and these results will also be made available to the research community, though individual users always have the option to keep their data private.
 In effect, Thnx4 gives the public and researchers the opportunity to study trends in the practice of gratitude, and it has the potential to provide a truly global snapshot of our planet’s current state of gratefulness.

 Thnx4’s launch received considerable media coverage and engaged users from around the world; our analysis of its initial round of data showed that it gave a significant boost to users’ health and happiness.
-Thnx4 will go offline in the summer of 2013 and relaunch in the spring of 2014.
+Thnx4 went offline in the summer of 2013 and relaunch in the summer of 2014.